Main languages: Spanish (official) and French/Creole (Haitians).

 The persistence of discrimination in the post-Trujillo era

-Following some years of instability, the Dominican Republic managed in the ensuing decades to establish a relatively stable democratic politics.
+Following years of instability, the Dominican Republic managed in the ensuing decades to establish a relatively stable democratic political system.
 Nevertheless, the country wrestled with periods of inflation and the decline of its sugar industry, long the bulwark of the country’s economy.
 Notwithstanding these challenges, migration from Haiti continued well into the 1980s.

 While the threat of killings and mass violence has reduced in decades, old fears of a ‘Haitian invasion’ have persisted, reflected not only in social attitudes but also in increasingly draconian government policies that have sought to redefine citizenship in increasingly narrow terms.
 This included the passing in August 2004 of the new Migration Law No. 285-04, legislation that cast foreign workers and migrants as foreigners ‘in transit’, preventing their children from gaining Dominican citizenship and also establishing a separate registry for children born in the country of foreign mothers without a regular migration status.